uzairarif5/studyNotes/README.md

 Versioning is done using "npm version [new-version] --git-tag-version false"

+update 20.3:
+- Made coding changes with `Contact.js` because the backend was changed.
+- At `Home.js`, made ordering changes with the links.
+- For `Article.js`, added an 'offline' mode which (if true) prevents fetching the sources and loading Mathjax.
+- For articles, the css for mobile is now changed to "css for small width".
+- Made changes to the `calculus` article.

 update 20.2:
 - Added content to `calculus_advanced.js`.
 - `saved_resources.js` now works properly.